akashsabale01/rails-postgres-starter-template/README.md

 ```bash
 rails db:create
 ```
-This command will create the databases granite_development and granite_test in PostgreSQL.
+This command will create the databases hello_development and hello_test in PostgreSQL.

 ### 6. Run Migrations
 Once the databases are created, run the migrations to set up the schema: